sst/guide/_chapters/list-all-the-notes.md

 export default withRouter(Home);
 {% endhighlight %}

-We are doing a few simple things here.
+We are doing a few things of note here:

 1. Rendering the lander or the list of notes based on `this.props.userToken`.